-Most teams approach this by looking at benchmark scores on the MTEB leaderboard.
-They pick the highest-ranked model and move on.
-Then they hit production and discover the model they chose doesn't handle their specific document types well, costs 10x what they budgeted, or introduces latency that makes their search unusable.
+The standard approach is looking at benchmark scores on the MTEB leaderboard, picking the highest-ranked model, and moving on.
+Then production hits, and the chosen model either doesn't handle the team's specific document types, costs 10x what they budgeted, or introduces latency that makes search unusable.

 The real answer isn't about finding the "best" embedding model.
-It's about matching the right model to your specific requirements—your document types, query patterns, cost constraints, and infrastructure.
-I'll walk you through the framework we use to evaluate embedding models for production RAG systems, based on what actually breaks when you scale to real users.
+It's about matching the right model to your specific requirements, your document types, query patterns, cost constraints, and infrastructure.
+Below is the framework that holds up for evaluating embedding models for production RAG systems, based on what actually breaks when you scale to real users.

 Why Embedding Model Choice Actually Matters